rowanmcvey-cmyk/HashiCorpAssignment/terraform-getting-started.md

   name = "nginx:latest"
 }
 ```
+## Run your Terraform environment or something

 Initialize Terraform with the `init` command.
-This will install the AWS provider.
+Terraform will install the Docker provider.

 ```shell
 $ terraform init